Skip to main content

 The symbol OG indicates a product is listed by the Organic Materials Review Institute (OMRI) as approved for use in organic production.
 See Organic Certification section for more details.

-A spreader-sticker should be used with insecticides on these crops as it will help provide better coverage and more insecticide persistence.
+A spreader-sticker should be used with insecticides on these crops, as it will help provide better coverage and more insecticide persistence.

 Cabbage Aphid (Brevicoryne brassicae)

 Green peach aphid (Myzus persicae) can also infest brassicas.
-For more information, see green peach aphid in the Pepper section
+For more information, see green peach aphid in the Pepper section.

 • acephate (Orthene 97): 0.5 to 1 lb/A; PHI 14d, REI 24h, Bee: H, Group 1B.
-For green peach aphid.
-For Brussels sprouts and cauliflower only.
+Green peach aphid only.
+Brussels sprouts and cauliflower only.

 • acetamiprid (Assail 30SG): 2 to 4 oz/A; PHI 7d, REI 12h, Bee: H, Group 4A.